 Jim Hancock, Professor Emeritus, University of Texas-Austin

 “I believe that the crisis in American acting is not simply an issue of aspiring actors and their misconceptions of the art form, or their aversion to working obsessively hard on their craft.
 The swamp of mediocrity also has a great deal to do with the training itself.
 Overall, it’s just not that good.
 What qualifies someone to teach acting?
 In many cases it takes no more than a few notebooks and memories of classes taken years ago.
 Worse than that is the “celebrity”, who uses their fame and commercial success as justification to claim the ability to teach.
-And then there are the casting directors, agents and managers who charge hundreds of dollars to lure people into thinking they have anything of substance to offer beyond line readings and a “Good job”.
 That said, we do have many wonderful teachers thriving in theater departments of universities all over the country; passionate, inspiring, demanding and energetic teachers who have made profound impacts on the students who have crossed their path; those that consider teaching as an art form, who have an inviolate sense of truth and an ability to communicate and instill the important fundamental skills that any serious actor should strive to master.
 I was fortunate to have studied under Rich Rand at Purdue in the late 80’s, and with Maggie Flanigan and Bill Esper in Rutgers MFA program in the late 90’s.
 But there are thousands of young actors who aren’t that lucky.
 They flock to LA and NYC with a dream, but not much insight on how to vet and interview prospective teachers and programs.
 Rare now is the artist who devotes their life’s work to the art and craft of teaching acting.” http://www.maggieflaniganstudio.com/acting-classes-nyc/crisis-in-american-acting-2/

 ~ Charlie Sandlan, Executive Director and Senior Acting Teacher, Maggie Flanigan Studio